Gabrielle offers MindCore a 6-week 1:1 mindfulness-based stress reduction course.

 MindCrew Project Book: Mindfulness and Psychology for Children

-Jasper The Sea Turtles Mindful Guide to Sleep
+Jasper The Sea Turtles Mindful Guide to Sleep Audiobook

-Jasper the Sea Turtle's Mindful Guide to Sleep is a heartwarming bedtime story designed to help your child relax, unwind, and gently drift off—maybe even before the story ends.
+Jasper the Sea Turtle's Mindful Guide to Sleep is a heart-warming bedtime story designed to help your child relax, unwind, and gently drift off—maybe even before the story ends.

 Join Jasper on his quest for sleep as he calls his Uncle Ray Ray, who suggests a visit to Dave, the meditating whale.
 With his mum by his side, Jasper sets off on a peaceful journey filled with calming adventures, including a magical ride in a hot air balloon.